["trends"]

 More inspo: Drink Like an Italian: 8 Campari Cocktails to Try

-3. Lillet Spritz
+3. Sarti Spritz

 A White Negroni made with Lillet Blanc with an orange twist and thyme garnish

 Lillet is a French aromatised aperitif wine.
 It consists of wine fortified with citrus liqueurs, and there are many varieties to choose from, including Lillet Blanc, Rosé and Rouge, depending on the base grapes.
-Lillet has a little more alcohol than a glass of wine and the French usually enjoy it chilled neat, on the rocks, or as a Lillet Spritz with a measure of club soda or sparkling mineral water in the mix.
+Lillet has a little more alcohol than a glass of wine and the French usually enjoy it chilled neat, on the rocks, or as a Lillet Spritz with a measure of soda water or sparkling mineral water in the mix.

 Read next: What is an Aperitif and When is it Served?

-4. Tomato Spritz
+5. Tomato Spritz

 Tomato Spritz cocktail